Rathke cleft cyst

 T1 C+ (Gd)

-In ~75% of cases, a small non-enhancing intracystic nodule can be identified which is virtually pathognomonic of a Rathke cleft cyst.
-When seen, it is hyperintense to surrounding fluid on T1 and hypointense on T2.
-Depending on the signal of the surrounding fluid, it may be inapparent on one sequence or the other.
+An intracystic nodule (sometimes referred to as intracystic dot) is present in 65-75% of cases 3,13.
+When present it is usually hyperintense on T1 and hypointense on T2 compared to surrounding fluid, although, depending on the signal of the surrounding fluid, it may be inapparent on one sequence or the other 3.

 Treatment and prognosis